Compiling Code LLMs into Lightweight Executables: Methodology

 \subsubsection{Bit-Packing}

-The above quantization replaces the vast majority of a model's high-precision weights with low-precision indices that point to a small, shared dictionary of representative values, i.e., centroids.
-For instance, if a layer's weights are quantized using 8 centroids, each weight can be represented by a 3-bit index ($2^3 = 8$).
-This allows us to pack the indices into bytes, significantly reducing the model's memory footprint.

-However, to realize the full memory savings from such a scheme, these \textit{b}-bit indices must be stored efficiently.
-Standard data types are byte-aligned (e.g., an 8-bit \texttt{char}), so storing a 3-bit index in an 8-bit container would waste over 60\% of the storage space.
-Therefore, a low-level bit-packing mechanism is essential to contiguously serialize these indices into a compact byte stream.
-The implementation of this mechanism is detailed below and shown in \textbf{Listing 2} and \textbf{Listing 3}.
+The output of clustering is a sequence of $b$-bit indices.
+To realize the memory savings from low-bit representation, these indices must be packed into a dense byte stream, since standard data types are byte-aligned and storing a sub-byte index in an 8-bit container would waste a significant fraction of the storage, for example 50\% for a 4-bit index. \tool\ therefore implements a low-level bit-packer whose format matches the layout expected by the decoder at inference time.
+Listing~\ref{lst:packbits} shows the packing routine, and Listing~\ref{lst:unpackbits} shows the decoder.